What Andrew Carnegie did for us - remembering the world's richest man and his gifts for Sunderland

 One of the artists whose work is displayed in the exhibition is Angela Rogerson, whose paintings depict him as both a saint and sinner.

-“I used a photo of Samuel as my basis,” she explained.
+“I took my photo of Andrew as my basis,” she explained.
 “But the depiction of him as a saint and a sinner comes from the fact that he was a divisive figure with strong views.
 “Although he was a great philanthropist, his working practices caused hardships for workers, so he divided opinion.”

 Hendon Library was established by Andrew Carnegie for the benefit of Sunderland on land gifted by Thomas William and Arthur Backhouse.
 It was opened on October 19 1908 by Samuel Storey, an MP who founded the Sunderland Echo in 1873.